getlost01/gfg-potd/README.md

 ### Problem Statement
 ![](https://badgen.net/badge/Level/Hard/red)

 The problem can be found at the following link: [Question Link](https://practice.geeksforgeeks.org/problems/nodes-at-given-distance-in-binary-tree/1)

 ### My Approach

-Long time back a hard question also a quiet good one to solve.
+A long time back a hard question in POTD, which is a quite good one to solve.

-The intuition for solving this problem involves using depth-first search (DFS) to first find the target node and then tracing the Kth distance from the target.
+The intuition for solving this problem involves using depth-first search (DFS) to find the target node and then tracing the Kth distance from the target.
 Since it is a binary tree, we employ backtracking to find the Kth distance from the parent's side link.

 Here is what I have done: